Australian watchdog sues CBA for underpaying staff - NewsBreak

 Australian watchdog sues CBA for underpaying staff

-(Reuters) - Australia's workplace watchdog said here it has sued the country's largest lender Commonwealth Bank of Australia and its brokerage arm for not paying more than 7,000 workers around A$16.4 million ($12 million) in entitlements.
+Oct 11 (Reuters) - Australia's workplace watchdog said it has sued the country's largest lender Commonwealth Bank of Australia (CBA.AX) and its brokerage arm for not paying more than 7,000 workers around A$16.4 million ($12 million) in entitlements.

 The issues around unpaid entitlements date back to 2010 and were self-reported by CBA to the Fair Work Ombudsman (FWO) in early 2019 with remediation almost complete, the bank said in a statement.

-The case against CBA comes months after the country's largest supermarket chain Woolworths Group was sued by the FWO here for underpaying staff in a growing list here of companies caught up in underpayment scandals.
+The case against CBA comes months after the country's largest supermarket chain Woolworths Group (WOW.AX) was sued by the FWO for underpaying staff in a growing list of companies caught up in underpayment scandals.

 The FWO alleges that CBA failed to make sure its employees were not paid less than the overall minimum entitlements required and that the bank did not make top-up payments for any shortfall.